-How quickly can someone become dehydrated?
 Heat can sometimes be very subtle in how it affects the body.
 If you're out in the sun, it can take just 30 minutes or up to a few hours for the heat to cause dehydration, nausea or trouble concentrating, said Dr. Corey Slovis, chairman of emergency medicine at Vanderbilt Medical Center.

 Dehydration is a serious health concern.
 A recent study published in the American Journal of Public Health found that more than half of all children and adolescents in the U.S. aren’t getting enough water.

 “People don’t realize the amount of fluid they can lose in the heat, or while exercising,” explained Michael F. Bergeron, Ph.D., and president and chief executive officer of Youth Sports of the Americas.
 “And it’s important to note that your hydration needs are very individual,” said Bergeron.

 This health issue is more serious than you might think and could land you in the hospital.

 Heatstroke occurs when the body temperature gets above 105 degrees.
 "One of the earliest signs of a heat-related illness is just not feeling right," said Slovis.
 "There's no one specific symptom."

 How much liquid do we need each day?
 And how can you tell if you're dehydrated?
 Here are a few signs you might be dehydrated and tips to stay healthy all summer long.

 1. Increased thirst and a dry or sticky mouth

 “If you feel thirsty, you’re already dehydrated,” explained Dr. Laura Goldberg, pediatric sports medicine specialist in the Division of Sports Medicine at Case Western Reserve University School of Medicine.
 The easiest remedy is to start drinking water (and beverages with electrolytes) as soon as you notice this, but try not to let yourself get to this point.

 The best way to prevent this from happening is to meet your daily hydration needs, for women, the National Academy of Sciences recommends 2.7 liters of water a day (about 11.4 cups), and for men, 3.7 liters (15 cups).
 Try to drink more water if you’ve spent excessive time in the sun, or exercising.